 - Don’t just tell them — show them.
 Parents are huge role models for their children, even if their kids hate to admit it.
 Set a good example for your teens when it comes to drinking and driving, and be aware of any of your own missteps.
 Do not encourage drinking and driving in any way, and always use a designated driver (or be one yourself).

-- It’s okay to be the “bad guy.”
-You need to enforce a set of rules and consequences for drinking and driving, and underage drinking in general.
+- It’s okay to be the “bad guy”.
+You need to enforce a set of rules and consequences for drinking and driving and underage drinking in general.
 If you catch your teen in a situation where they have been drinking or got behind the wheel while intoxicated, don’t “let them off the hook” and give them another chance to do the same thing again.
 You never know if something much worse could occur the next time it happens.
-The thought of a punishment can sometimes be enough to keep them from breaking the rules.
+The thought of punishment can sometimes be enough to keep them from breaking the rules.
 Threaten them with coveted activities like attending parties on the weekend or going over to friends’ houses after school, or something much worse — taking away their car or driving privileges.
 It’s important that your children understand that you are not trying to dictate or control their lives by doing this, you are simply trying to keep them safe.

 - Become your child’s support system.
-Let them know that if they do happen to find themselves out one night and they had a couple drinks, it’s okay to call you without the fear of getting into a lot of trouble.
-Being there for your teenage children in this kind of situation could certainly save their life, and the lives of others.
+Let them know that if they do happen to find themselves out one night and they had a couple of drinks, it’s okay to call you without the fear of getting into a lot of trouble.
+Being there for your teenage children in this kind of situation could certainly save their life and the lives of others.
 Give your children the assurance that if the situation arises where they are unable to drive, or if the person who drove is also under the influence, they can rely on your to pick them up, without judgment.

 - Be proactive.
 You don’t need to become a “helicopter parent,” but it is important to know who your teen’s friends are, what kind of activities they are involved in, and where they frequently hang out.
-It’s also ideal to know the parents of your child’s friends too, and talk to them about their own rules regarding drinking and driving.
+It’s also ideal to know the parents of your child’s friends too and talk to them about their own rules regarding drinking and driving.

 Teenagers look to their parents for guidance, and in these incidences where drinking occurs, there are experts that believe that parents should allow their teenage children to have a drink with them occasionally.
-This makes alcohol seem less of a taboo topic and could lessen the amount in which their overindulge on their own, in more dangerous situations.
+This makes alcohol seem less of a taboo topic and could lessen the amount in which they overindulge on their own, in more dangerous situations.